ChrisWhealy/porous_absorber/docs/microperforated_panel.md

 # Microperforated Panel

 A microperforated absorber does not require a porous absorber layer because energy losses are achieved using the viscous boundary layer within the perforations.
-In order for this device type to be effective, the perforations must be sub-millimetre in diameter.
+In order for this device type to be effective, the perforation diameter must be sub-millimetre.

 The advantage of this device type is that it can be constructed from a transparent material such as perspex or glass.